Plan it Out: The Marketing Plan and Strategy

 In this section, you’ll detail all funds you’ll use for marketing and advertising your business.
 Think anything from social media to photography.

 Not sure where to start?
-The U.S. Small Business Administration recommends spending 7 to 8 percent of your gross revenue for marketing and advertising if you're doing less than $5 million a year in sales.
+The U.S. Small Business Administration recommends spending 7 to 8 percent of your gross revenue on marketing and advertising if you're doing less than $5 million a year in sales.

 Remember to be conservative yet aggressive.
 After all, you are investing in the growth of your business!

 Now that we broke down a marketing plan and strategy steps, the next step is to create one!
 Below is a Marketing Plan and Strategy Template to help get you started.
 Plus, here are a few helpful links to refer to:

 TIPS FOR A SUCCESSFUL MARKETING STRATEGY